StackStorm-Exchange/stackstorm-tesla/README.md

-# Telsa Motors Integration Pack
+# Tesla Motors Integration Pack

 Include your tesla automobile in your ChatOps workflows.